Skip to main content

 Making food look and smell appealing can encourage the person to eat.
 You can do this by:

-• getting them to help prepare the food or lay the table if possible
+• getting them to help prepare the food or set the table if possible

 • preparing food with different tastes, colours and smells

-• offering regular small meals or snacks - encouraging them to eat when they are at their best and in good form
+• offering regular small meals or snacks and encouraging them to eat when they are in good form

 • serving each course separately to keep food warm and appetising